 Minnesota Statutes Chapter 353 sets the rates for employer and employee contributions.
 These statutes are established and amended by the state legislature.
 The District makes annual contributions to the pension plans equal to the amount required by state statutes.
-GERF Basic Plan members and Coordinated Plan members were required to contribute 9.10% and 6.25%, respectively, of their annual covered salary in 2013.
-The District is required to contribute the following percentages of annual covered payroll in 2013: 11.78% for Basic Plan GERF members and 7.25% for Coordinated Plan GERF members.
-The District's contribution to the General Employees Retirement Fund for the years ending December 31, 2013, 2012 and 2011 were \$6,296, \$8,792, and \$9,974, respectively.
+GERF Basic Plan members and Coordinated Plan members were required to contribute 9.10% and 6.25%, respectively, of their annual covered salary in 2014.
+The District is required to contribute the following percentages of annual covered payroll in 2014: 11.78% for Basic Plan GERF members and 7.25% for Coordinated Plan GERF members.
+The District's contribution to the Public Employees Retirement Fund for the years ending December 31, 2014, 2013 and 2012 were \$1,804, \$6,296, and \$8,792, respectively.
 The District's contributions were equal to the contractually required contributions for the years as set by state statute.
+Contribution rates will increase on January 1, 2015 in the Coordinated Plan (6.5% for members and 7.5% for employers).